wp-plugins/jaspreetchahals-coupons-lite/readme.txt

 = 2.8 =
 - Checked compatibility with wordpress version 4.0
 - removed reference to  double / in path to clipboard library

+= 3.0 =
+- Checked compatibility with wordpress version 4.1